chris03-dev/g12-py-research/README.md

 ## License

 You may access the source files under the MIT license.

-You may access the images in this project under ``CC-BY-NC-ND 4.0``.
+You may access the images in this project under CC-BY-NC-ND 4.0.